norman-arch/DirettaRendererUPnP/README.md

 make clean
 make  or make NOLOG=1 if you want production version (better SQ has been reported)

+# Before installing service (if updating to version 1.0.9 - settings will be lost)
+ sudo rm /opt/diretta-renderer-upnp/diretta-renderer.conf

 # Install service
 cd systemd
 chmod +x install-systemd.sh